mqwilber/2015-04-17-ucsb/lessons/dynamic_models/dynamic_models.md

     results <- ode(x_init, t, SIR.model, params0)

 R has simulated our model for 100 days and stored the values in the matrix results.
 The column order is: 1) time, 2) state variable 1 (S), 3) state variable 2 (I), and 4) state variable 3 (R).
+Let's rename the columns to reflect that and plot the output:

+    colnames(results) <- c("time", "S", "I", "R")
+    plot(results)

+It may be easiest to watch how the S, I, and R populations change through time by looking at them on the same plot, as opposed to a multi-paneled figure:

     plot(results[,1], results[,2], type="l", col="black", ylab="S, I, and R
         individuals", xlab="Time (days)", main="SIR Model Output", ylim=c(0, 20), lwd=1.25)